How to Use Anki: Step-by-Step Beginner Guide (2025)

 - A magic fix for procrastination

-2. Install + First Deck (Speed Run)
+2. Install Anki and Build Your First Deck

 - Download from the official site (skip random forks initially)